sourcemeta/learnjsonschema.com/content/2020-12/unevaluated/unevaluatedProperties.markdown

 - This annotation affects the behavior of `unevaluatedProperties` in parent schemas.
 - `unevaluatedProperties` cannot see outside the schema to which it belongs.
 - This keyword is similar to `additionalProperties` except that it can recognize properties declared in subschemas.
 - The annotation result of this keyword is the set of instance property names validated by this keyword's subschema.
-On evaluation, it produces an assertion of `true/false`.

 ## Examples